xiaoshihou514/ndpc/README.md

 Oh no!
 Ndpc found errors in your perfectly fine proof!
 The [syntax gotcha](https://xiaoshihou514.github.io/ndpc/syntax-gotchas.html) and the [list of supported rules](https://xiaoshihou514.github.io/ndpc/rules.html) may help.

+You can ask questions or give points of improvement at [github discussions](https://github.com/xiaoshihou514/ndpc/discussions).

+Report bug by submitting a [github issue](https://github.com/xiaoshihou514/ndpc/issues/new).

 ## Related projects

 - [ndp.vim](https://github.com/xiaoshihou514/ndp.vim): (Neo)Vim support for ndp files